 The term "silent" refers to the absence of thyroid tenderness in contrast with subacute thyroiditis, which usually causes thyroid tenderness.
 Silent lymphocytic thyroiditis causes most cases of postpartum thyroid dysfunction.
 It occurs in about 5 to 10% of postpartum women.

-Thyroid biopsy reveals lymphocytic infiltration as in Hashimoto's thyroiditis but without lymphoid follicles and scarring.
+Thyroid biopsy reveals lymphocytic infiltration as in Hashimoto thyroiditis but without lymphoid follicles and scarring.
 Thyroid peroxidase autoantibodies and, less commonly, antithyroglobulin antibodies are almost always positive during pregnancy and the postpartum period in these patients.
-Thus, this disorder would appear to be a variant of Hashimoto's thyroiditis (see Thyroid Disorders: Hashimoto's Thyroiditis).
+Thus, this disorder would appear to be a variant of Hashimoto thyroiditis (see Hashimoto Thyroiditis).

 Symptoms and Signs

 The condition begins in the postpartum period, usually within 12 to 16 wk.
 Silent lymphocytic thyroiditis is characterized by a variable degree of painless thyroid enlargement with a hyperthyroid phase of several weeks, often followed by transient hypothyroidism due to depleted thyroid hormone stores but usually eventual recovery to the euthyroid state (as noted for painful subacute thyroiditis).
 The hyperthyroid phase is self-limited and may be brief or overlooked.
 Many women with this disorder are diagnosed when they become hypothyroid, which occasionally is permanent.

 Silent lymphocytic thyroiditis is frequently undiagnosed.
 Suspicion of the diagnosis generally depends on clinical findings, typically once hypothyroidism has occurred.
 Eye signs and pretibial myxedema do not occur.